open-telemetry/opentelemetry-java/RELEASING.md

 # OpenTelemetry Release Process

 Before releasing, it is a good idea to run `./gradlew japicmp` on the main branch and verify that there are no unexpected public API changes seen in the `docs/apidiffs/current_vs_latest` directory.
+Additionally, ensure that appropriate `@since` annotations are added to any additions to the public APIs.

 When preparing the change log, you can use
 `git log upstream/v$MAJOR.$((MINOR-1)).x..upstream/v$MAJOR.$MINOR.x --graph --first-parent`